 The 6th line

-Text: (The subject ought) not Sun (to diminish) (but) to enrich (those below), (which is of) no fault (or calamity); to persist is auspicious; it is instrumental in going somewhere; (the subject is entitled) to acquire subjects without the limits of boundaries.
+The subject ought not Sun (to diminish) but enrich those below, which is of no fault (or calamity); to persist is auspicious.
+It is instrumental in going somewhere; the subject is entitled to obtain subjects without the limits of boundaries (无家).

-Masculine line 6 came originally from the lower trigram Qian to enrich the upper trigram Kun.
+Masculine line 6 came originally from the lower trigram Qian2 to enrich the upper trigram Kun1.
 It stays at the top.
 Instead of asking those below to diminish themselves, it enriches the feminine lines below; this won't cause any fault or calamity, and to persist is auspicious.

-Commentary on the image: (Line 6 ought) not Sun (to diminish) (but) to enrich (those below); aspiration will be largely achieved (and it will enjoy what is achieved).
+Commentary on the image: Line 6 ought not Sun (to diminish) but enrich those below; aspiration will be largely achieved and it will enjoy what is achieved.